 The primary goal of the Cardiac Rehabilitation Program is to help you develop a healthy lifestyle plan that allows you to manage your disease while enjoying a greater quality of life.

-Cardiac rehabilitation offers an outpatient rehabilitation program if you:
+Cardiac rehabilitation may be appropriate if you:

 - Suffered from a heart attack within the last year